addpaperwing/AirPlayer/README.md

 #AirPlayer
-a very first app of me to practice<br>
+a very first app for practicing<br>

 ##desc 描述
 a material design music player.<br>